avnomad/dop-parser/readme.md

 			  *initiator*, *terminator* or *separator*.
 It is intended to represent literals like `b` or `42`.
-2. *operator*: Any single token that has been declared as a *prefix*, *infix*, or *postfix* operator, or a combination of those.
+2. *operator*: Any single token that has been declared as a *prefix*, *infix*, or *postfix* operator, or a combination of these.
 The declaration assigns certain attributes to the operator like its priority and associativity.
 3. *initiator*: Any single token that has been declared to begin a *confix* or